MateuszPestka/project-2/README.md

 ## **Website Used**

-- Coolers used to find new colours for websire [coolers](https://coolors.co/)
+- Coolers used to find new colours for website [coolers](https://coolors.co/)